MatthewNewsum/MatthewNewsum-aws-resource-audit/README.md

 ### Known Issues

 - The VPC output leaves a lot to be desired - I will try to reformat to be more readable
+- Bedrock outputs all enabled models - I will re assess

 ## Usage